 The inflorescence is a terminal cluster of short-stalked flowers (a cyme), sometimes more than 20 flowers, with 2 long leaf-like bracts below the cluster.

-Seed: Fertile flowers produce a round papery 3-part seed capsule 4 to 6 mm in size with each capsule part having two seeds.
+Seed: Fertile flowers produce a round papery 3-part (3-valved) seed capsule 4 to 6 mm in size with each capsule valve having two seeds.
 The seeds are tiny, elliptic in shape, dark brown to black, flattened on one side, 2 to 3 mm long, with a rough oddly patterned indented surface.
 Seeds require 120 days of cold stratification and cool soil for germination.
 Best to plant in the fall and let nature do the work.

 Habitat: Bluejacket grows best in full to partial sun, in sandy to loamy soils, wet-mesic to dry moisture conditions.
 It grows from a fleshy rhizomatous root system which may produce offsets but re-seeding is the most common form of spreading.
 Of the three Minnesota species of Tradescantia, this is the only one that will grow well in less dry conditions and less than full sun.

-Names: The genus name, Tradescantia, is an honorary for John Tradescant (1608-1662), English gardener to the King; the species name ohiensis, meaning 'of' or 'from Ohio'.
-The author name for the plant classification, ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
+Names: The genus name, Tradescantia, is an honorary for John Tradescant (1608-1662), English gardener to the King; the species name ohiensis, meaning 'of' or 'from Ohio.'
+The author name for the plant classification, of 1814, ‘Raf.’ is for Constantine Samuel Rafinesque, (1783-1840), European polymath who traveled in the United States, lived here many years, collected specimens, and published over 6,700 binomial names for plants.
 He applied to be botanist on the Lewis & Clark expedition but Jefferson turned him down in favor of training Lewis to act as botanist and saving the expense of another person.
 In Eloise Butler's day the plant was classified as Tradescantia reflexa.

 Comparisons: A close match to T. ohiensis is the Bracted Spiderwort, T. bracteata.
 That plant is shorter by half, rarely branched, usually has rose flowers and the calyx and flower stalks are denesly hairy.
 HOWEVER, if grown close by, the two species will hybridize.
 The other species found in Minnesota, Western Spiderwort, T. occidentalis, has branched stems but also with hairless stem nodes and leaves.
 Sepal hairs are mostly glandular but not dense hair like T. bracteata.
+Comparison photos below.

-Above: The filaments of the stamens and the fine hair at their base, match the color of the petals.
+Above: The filaments of the stamens and the fine hair at their base match the color of the petals.
 Usually only 2 of the flower buds are open at one time.
 Flower stalks are smooth.